 Effective buffers are but one example of a multitude of new spatial analysis procedures that are altering our traditional view mapped data analysis.
-The next section will investigate some of the new procedures in spatial statistics that uncover numerical relationships within and among map layers.
+Next month's column will investigate some of the new procedures in spatial statistics that uncover numerical relationships within and among map layers.